styladev/plugin-wordpress/README.md

 ### Using Styla with WPML Plugin

-If you use the [WordPress Multilingual Plugin](https://wpml.org/) then please read [this guide](/wpml-plugin.md) to set up Styla magazine(s) on your WordPress website.
+If you use the [WordPress Multilingual Plugin](https://wpml.org/) and want separate magazines for each language please use your main language Styla domain name within the StylaMagazine plugin settings.

+After changing the settings navigate to **WPML -> String Translations** and the StylaMagazine **styla_username** can be translated for each language.

 ### Changes

+#### 1.2.5
+* fixed support for magazine on frontpage
+* support for wpml with separate magazines per language
+* remove YOAST plugin meta tags
+* replace properly title tag with YOAST plugin

 #### 1.2.4
 * added pages to rewrites